 Older roofs in dire condition should be replaced while normal wear and tear can simply be repaired.

 Otherwise, by simply repairing an old roof, you could be looking at repairing the roof over and over again.

-It’s likely that a roof leak was the first indication that something needs to be done with your home’s roof.
+A roof leak was likely the first indication that something needs to be done with your home’s roof.
 When your roof leaks, you’ll notice water stains inside your home across your ceiling and down your walls.

 However, a leaky roof can cause more than just aesthetic interior damage.
 Over time, leaks in your roof can lead to larger issues such as mold and rot as well as damaged ceilings and insulation.